 Lose weight.
 If you are carrying around some extra pounds, then you already have more inflammation.
 When you lose weight, you can reduce inflammation in the body.

 Control your blood sugar.
 Foods such as white rice, white flour, refined sugar, and processed foods that contain high fructose corn syrup should be very limited or avoided.
 These foods make it more difficult to control blood sugar levels and also contribute to inflammation.
+Use a supplement like berberine, to naturally support healthy blood sugar levels.

 Manage stress daily.
 Life can be very stressful and we can’t always change the stressful situations or encounters in our lives.
 However, changing how you perceive a stressful event can have a significant positive impact on inflammation.
 Take a few minutes several times a day to help reduce chronic stress by meditating, doing yoga, using biofeedback or guided visualization, or whatever means works for you.